Agoric/documentation/main/zoe/guide/contracts/loan.md

   internalLiquidationPromise.then(liquidate);
 ```

-The borrower can set up their own margin calls to be forewarned of a
+The borrower can self-forewarn about a potential liquidation by setting up their own margin calls.
-potential liquidation by
-getting the [`priceAuthority`](/zoe/guide/price-authority.md) from the terms and calling
+They do this by getting the [`priceAuthority`](/zoe/guide/price-authority.md) from the terms and calling
 `E(priceAuthority).quoteWhenLT(allCollateral, x)` where x is the value
 of the collateral in the Loan brand at which they want a reminder to
 addCollateral.